lolyouprik/Hashtag-Generator/CONTRIBUTING.md

 ---

-Thank you for contributing to make the Hashtag Generator App better for everyone!
+Thank you for contributing to make the Hashtag Generator better for everyone!